iem-projects/pd-iem/README.md

 At the moment send an email to the [pd-list mailing list](http://lists.puredata.info/listinfo/pd-list) for questions, later a bug tracker might be used.

+## FAQ

+#### Q: I extracted the ZIP-file, but Pd still cannot find the new objects

+- The target directory should contain the *contents* of the `pd-iem` directory.
+E.g. you should have folder named `iemlib`, but **not** a folder named `pd-iem` at your destination.

+- If nothing helps, start Pd with `-verbose` (in the *Path* preferences, check the `verbose` toggle, and restart Pd): this will make Pd print out all the places where it looks for the library.
+Compare that list to the directory you put your externals into.